Children and Families

 - Maternity Care Coalition – Early Learning Capacity Building Initiative

-2) Integration and coordination of family services and supports in medical settings.
+2) Integration and coordination of care and services in early learning and health care settings.
 Current grantees:

-- Legal Clinic for the Disabled – Medical-Legal Partnership at St. Christopher’s Hospital
+- Legal Clinic for the Disabled – PhilaKids Medical-Legal Partnership at St. Christopher’s Hospital for Children